aiarena/local-play-bootstrap/README.md

 # local-play-bootstrap

 ## What is this?
-This repo intends to be a pain-free method for SC2 AI bot authors to quickly setup and verify that the arena client docker works for running local bot matches on their system.
+This repo intends to be a pain-free method for SC2 AI bot authors to quickly setup and run local bot matches on their system.
-This system uses the same docker image that the [SC2 AI Arena ladder](https://sc2ai.net) runs on.

 ## Prerequisites